 Charmaine Poh, 29, Artist

 Take a look at Charmaine’s body of work and you’ll see that she’s quite the storyteller.
 She not only writes about, but also documents via photographs, various social issues from single motherhood to loneliness and ageing.
+This artistic impulse was sparked when she was in university.

-Her artistic impulse was sparked in university.
 “I was halfway through my degree in international relations at Tufts University in Boston when I did a course called Narrative and Documentary Practice,” she says.
 “Because I was studying war and peace, I was introduced to war photography, so I picked up the camera and started trying to tell stories about people’s lives and societies.
 My work slowly morphed as the years went by.”

 View this post on Instagram